IoanConstantin/Brick-Breaker/README.md

 This is a Brick Breaker game made in OpenGL.
-The complete framework for testing is on On https://drive.google.com/drive/folders/1tbMe7E_mT_ZXUQh_JZ810ye-Cz3ogzrI?usp=sharing and there are detailed comments in the source code.
+The complete framework is on https://drive.google.com/drive/folders/1tbMe7E_mT_ZXUQh_JZ810ye-Cz3ogzrI?usp=sharing and there are detailed comments in the source code.